Ghirensics/ghiro/docs/src/usage/appliance.rst

 Virtual Appliance
 =================

-The faster way to start playing with Ghiro is to download the Ghiro Virtual Appliance.
+The fasteest way to start playing with Ghiro is to download the Ghiro Virtual Appliance.
 You can download it from the `official website`_.
 In few minutes you will have a fully functional Ghiro setup, running in a